aave/aave-v3-horizon/docs/Horizon/Horizon-overview.md

 ### Stablecoins / Permissionless Non-RWA Assets (Borrowable Asset)

 Stablecoins, or other non-RWA assets, can be supplied permissionlessly to earn yield.
 However, they will only be able to be borrowed, but disabled as collateral assets (via asset configuration, by setting Liquidation Threshold to 0).
-Borrowing will be implicitly permissioned because only users that have supplied RWA assets can borrow stablecoins or other permissionless non-RWA assets (except in a potential case [here](#non-allowlisted-account-can-receive-rwaatokens)).
+Borrowing will be implicitly permissioned because only users that have supplied RWA assets can borrow stablecoins or other permissionless non-RWA assets (except in a potential edge case described [here](#non-allowlisted-account-can-receive-rwaatokens)).

 All other existing functionality remains unchanged from v3.3.
 Stablecoins, or other non-RWA assets, will be listed and operate as usual, following the standard process.